Alexa’s latest Skill? Witness in a murder trial

 However, Bates, who faces trial for the murder of a man found dead in a hot tub at his home, has agreed to let police review just what Alexa heard (via TechCrunch).

-Bates has pleased not guilty to the murder of Victor Collins.
+Bates has pleaded not guilty to the murder of Victor Collins.

-Amazon initially greeted the the request with a big fat 'NO' but did hand over Bates’ purchase history.

 Alexa isn’t supposed to record audio unless activated by using her name (or Amazon or Echo) specifically, while those recordings are also synced to the companion app where they can be played back.